Particular/docs.particular.net/samples/scheduling/fluentscheduler/sample.md

 ### Logging

-FluentScheduler exposes event that can be helpful to log.
+FluentScheduler exposes events that can be helpful to log.

 snippet: logging